cliffkang/djorg-cs7/DeploymentExperiences.md

 So, I'm just looking forward to the solution lecture, where I hope we get some of this information instead of spending hours in documentation :).

-I got to a deployment, but nothing is showing when I go to the url.
-And have no idea what might be wrong or how to test certain steps, so just going to wait until solution lecture.
+I got to deployment and the site is working as it did locally.